grnt5/DataAnalyticsPortfolio/README.md

-# data_analytics_portfolio
+# Data Analytics Portfolio
-Portfolio of data analysis/data science projects I've done for academics and personal work
+Portfolio of data analysis and data science projects I've done for academics and personal work